nicofretti/ettore/README.md

 To guarantee a codebase of high quality we used automated tests.
 We used **JUnit** for unit testing and **Selenium** for end2end testing.This allowed us to have a clear idea of the quality of our code and to improve it if necessary by periodically making improvements and refactoring the code to make it more readable and maintainable.

-In total we have **130** test dived in two main categories:
+In total we have **130** test divided in two main categories:

 - **Unit tests**: 58
   These are mainly used to test the logic of our models since there we have code that checks that some guarantees are always respected.
-For example, we have a test that checks that the a student can not be accpeted to join a course if he/she has never requested to join it.
+For example, we have a test that checks that the a student can not be accepted to join a course if he/she has never requested to join it.

 - **End2end tests**: 72
   These are used to test the logic of our controllers and the interaction between the different components of the project and to check different parts of the code that were unreachable with unit tests.